 When you consider that Jabra’s Elite 85h headphones are the company’s first attempt at premium wireless ANC headphones, the result is quite commendable.
 In our tests, we were impressed by the nicely balanced soundstage that favours warmth and clarity, allowing instrumentals to really shine without any of the muddiness found in the mids of bass-heavy headphones

 They're comfortable to wear and offer fantastic longevity for those long commutes or those times you simply forget to recharge.

 If you want an alternative to Sony's WH-1000XM4, these are a great pair of noise-cancelling headphones.
 We can’t wait to see what the company’s next premium ANC headphones will accomplish.

 Read more: Jabra Elite 85H review

 Apple's most recent true wireless earbuds come with active noise cancellation, as well as a better fit and sound than their predecessors, the Apple AirPods.

 However, at $249 / £249 / AU$399/ R4199, they’re pretty pricey, but they're optimized for iPhone users.
 The redesign means they’re far less likely to fall out, and the additional microphones provide strong noise cancellation, as well as a useful Transparency mode, which really does let the outside world in.

-The sound quality of the AirPods Pro has certainly improved since the previous iteration – there’s a notable emphasis on vocals and bass, meaning these earbuds are better for pop fans than those that enjoy a more natural presentation that lends itself to classical music or more orchestral sounds.
+The sound quality of the AirPods Pro has certainly improved since the previous iteration – in our tests, we found there’s a notable emphasis on vocals and bass, meaning these earbuds are better for pop fans than those that enjoy a more natural presentation that lends itself to classical music or more orchestral sounds.